INFORMATION REQUIRED IN PROXY STATEMENT

 Board Leadership Structure

 Our board believes that the most effective board structure is one that emphasizes board independence and ensures that the board’s deliberations are not dominated by management.
-Four of our seven current directors (and three of our five director nominees) qualify as independent directors within the meaning of Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and NASDAQ rules and regulations.
+Three of our five current directors (who are also our five director nominees) qualify as independent directors within the meaning of Rule 10A-3 promulgated by the SEC pursuant to the Exchange Act and NASDAQ rules and regulations.
 Each of our standing board committees is comprised of only independent directors, including our nominating committee, which is charged with evaluating and reporting to the board on the performance and effectiveness of the board, as necessary.
 Our board has not appointed a lead independent director.

 Our Board’s Role in Risk Oversight